Ayush2406/TravelSphere/README.md

 - Administrative user and content management
 - Reports and analytics

-> Future functionality is represented separately in the project DFD so that it does not get confused with the current MVP scope.
+> Future functionality is represented separately in the project DFD so that it is not confused with the current MVP scope.

 ## System Architecture